pied [French]

 1

-In France, the most widely used pied, and the one used in Paris, was the pied du roi, 324.83938497 millimeters (12.789 inches) = 12 pouces = 1728 lignes.
+A premetric French unit of length, at least as early as the 16ᵗʰ century.
+Literally translated, “foot.”
+The most widely used pied, and the one used in Paris, was the pied du roi, 324.83938497 millimeters (12.789 inches) = 12 pouces = 1728 lignes.
 It is often called the pied of Paris.
-Accordingly to legend, it is the length of Charlemagne’s foot.
+Legend has it that it is the length of Charlemagne’s foot.

 Another unit, the pied géométrique, was the same length but was divided into 10 pouces and 100 lignes.

-In addition to the above, many local units were in use prior to metrification, among them:
+In addition to the above, many local units were in use prior to metrication, among them:

 Name Where Value in millimeters